-Andrea Koziol is a singer songwriter who found her way to her own voice, by first travelling through and performing an extended repertoire of jazz.
-She co-founded the jazz ensemble ‘Chesterfield Inlet’ with pianist Bill Brennan in the mid 90s and their original album ‘Mario Russell’ experienced great critical acclaim in the Canadian jazz community.
+Andrea Koziol is a singer songwriter and actor who found her way to her own voice, by first travelling through and performing an extended repertoire of jazz.
+Early in her career she co-founded the ensemble ‘Chesterfield Inlet’ with pianist Bill Brennan and their original album ‘Mario Russell’ experienced great critical acclaim.
 Her songs now lie at the great intersection of folk, jazz and pop music, and are influenced by everything she has ever been musically moved by.
-(Joni, Guinga, Sufjan Stevens, old Russian folk songs, Bill Evans, Stevie Wonder, Imogen Heap…) At the core is her voice, one moment delicate to the point of fragility, and the next powerful enough to fill the concert hall un-amplified.
+At the core is her voice, one moment delicate to the point of fragility, and the next powerful enough to fill the concert hall un-amplified.

 Andrea has generated 6 albums thus far in her career.
 She has toured across North America and performed in every imaginable venue including many of Canada’s most prominent jazz and folk festivals.
-She has shared the stage with the Rheostatics, the Blind Boys of Alabama, the Sister’s Euclid and the Toronto Tabla Ensemble…to name just a few.
-She appears regularly on CBC Radio, and has fond memories of her work with Bill Brennan on The Vinyl Café with Stuart McLean.
-Andrea continues a decade long relationship with the orchestra pops ensemble ‘Jeans and Classics’ which sees her performing with symphony orchestras across the continent.
-In recent years, through her work with Canadian bass legend Ian de Souza, she has also developed a rewarding improvising relationship with a group of Toronto DJs, producers and beat based improvisors.
+She appears regularly on CBC Radio, and has fond memories of her work on The Vinyl Café with Stuart McLean.
+Andrea continues a decade long relationship with the orchestral pops touring ensemble ‘Jeans and Classics’ which sees her performing with symphony orchestras across the continent.
+In recent years, she founded the ensemble Bartholomaus Collective with Canadian bass legend Ian de Souza, and now maintains a rewarding relationship with a group of Toronto DJs and beat based improvisors.